chriss3008/Food-Delivery-Site/README.md

    * You can hide and unhide the password by clicking on the "eye icon";
    * Using Material's built-in regex, passwords are tested to be at least 6 characters long;
    * "'CPF" is an 11-number Brazilian ID.
 You can register using any random 11 numbers, it doesn't check to see if this ID truly exists.
-   * After a successful sign up, you are redirected to the Register Address Page;
+   * After a successful sign up, you are redirected to the Register Address Page.

 #Edit Address Page
    * A custom hook form is used here;
    * This page uses a "put" request.
 It means that it can be used to edit the info after the first time they were registered;
-   * After successfully editing your info, you are redirected to the Home Page;
+   * After successfully editing your info, you are redirected to the Home Page.

 #Home Page
    * With the use of a custom hook called useProtectedPage, the user is redirected to the Login Page if the authorization  token is not found in the local storage;